dmartorell/docmorris-coding-challenge/README.md

     ```
     This will build and launch the app on your connected Android emulator or device.

 **Note on HealthKit:** The "Add to Health" functionality is **iOS-specific**.
-On Android, it will display an alert indicating it's not implemented.
+On Android, it will display a log on the termial.

 ### App Flow (Demo Scope)

 Due to the demo's focused scope, the application's navigation flow is limited:

-* You can navigate through the **bottom tab items**, but **only the "Cart" tab is fully implemented** with interactive content.
+* You can navigate through the **bottom tab items**, but **only the "Cart" tab is implemented** with interactive content.
 Other tabs ("Home", "Categories", "Explore", "User") will display placeholder screens.

 * From the **"Cart" screen**, you can interact with mock cart items (add/remove quantity, remove item).